-ApoE ε4 Carrier Status and Risk of ARIA
+ApoE ε4 Carrier Status

-Of the patients taking LEQEMBI, 16% (141/898) were ApoE ε 4 homozygotes, 53% (479/898) were heterozygotes, and 31% (278/898) were noncarriers.
-With LEQEMBI, the incidence of ARIA was higher in ApoE ε 4 homozygotes (LEQEMBI: 45%; placebo: 22%) than in heterozygotes (LEQEMBI: 19%; placebo: 9%) and noncarriers (LEQEMBI: 13%; placebo: 4%).
-Symptomatic ARIA-E occurred in 9% of ApoE ε 4 homozygotes vs 2% of heterozygotes and 1% of noncarriers.
-Serious ARIA events occurred in 3% of ApoE ε 4 homozygotes and in ~1% of heterozygotes and noncarriers.
-The recommendations on management of ARIA do not differ between ApoE ε 4 carriers and noncarriers.
+Of the patients taking LEQEMBI, 16% were ApoE ε4 homozygotes, 53% were heterozygotes, and 31% were noncarriers.
+With LEQEMBI, ARIA was higher in ApoE ε4 homozygotes (LEQEMBI: 45%; placebo: 22%) than in heterozygotes (LEQEMBI: 19%; placebo: 9%) and noncarriers (LEQEMBI: 13%; placebo: 4%).
+Symptomatic ARIA-E occurred in 9% of ApoE ε4 homozygotes vs 2% of heterozygotes and 1% of noncarriers.
+Serious ARIA events occurred in 3% of ApoE ε4 homozygotes and in ~1% of heterozygotes and noncarriers.
+The recommendations on management of ARIA do not differ between ApoE ε4 carriers and noncarriers.

-Radiographic Findings
+Radiographic Findings of CAA